 - explain WHY his start-up solves pain better than industry incumbents

-RESULT: Raj's start-up was awarded “Best in Show."
-Shortly after the event, his company attracted investment from 500 Startups.
-It was an exciting day when a market leader in financial services acquired Raj's company a year later.
+RESULT: Raj's start-up received the “Best in Show" award.
+After the event, his company attracted investment from 500 Startups.
+Raj and his team celebrated after a market leader acquired the company one year later.